 Stonehouse Business Park baseline habitats are dominated by habitats of 'very low' distinctiveness comprising a commercial buildings / barns and associated hard-standing (developed land - sealed surface), bounded by native hedgerows of 'medium' distinctiveness, with a small parcels of 'low' distinctiveness grassland which will in part be impacted by the proposed development.
 As such, the proposed.
-As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of +0.33 Habitat Units (+166.07% net gain) and +0.78 Hedgerow Units (+18.59% net gain) has been calculated using the Statutory Metric.
+As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of +0.33 Habitat Units (+166.07% net gain) and +0.82 Hedgerow Units (+18.86% net gain) has been calculated using the Statutory Metric.

 Anaerobic Digester (AD) Plant and Main Livestock Building baseline habitats comprise habitats of 'very low' distinctiveness comprising commercial buildings / barns and associated hard-standing (developed land - sealed surface), alongside habitats of 'low' and 'medium' distinctiveness including grassland, an ephemeral pond and native hedgerows which will in part be impacted by the proposed development.
-As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of +0.77 Habitat Units (+18.37% net gain) and +1.70 Hedgerow Units (+25.10% net gain) has been calculated using the Statutory Metric.
+As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of +0.77 Habitat Units (+18.37% net gain) and +1.78 Hedgerow Units (+25.68% net gain) has been calculated using the Statutory Metric.

-Jackson's Ridge baseline habitats comprise habitats of 'very low' distinctiveness comprising agricultural buildings / barns and associated hard-standing (developed land - sealed surface), alongside 'low' and 'medium' distinctiveness habitats including grassland, scrub and hedgerows / tree lines which will in part be impacted by the proposed development.
-As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of -0.52 Habitat Units (-46.58%) and 0.00 Hedgerow Units (0.00% net gain) has been calculated using the Statutory Metric.
+Jackson's Ridge baseline habitats comprise habitats of 'very low' distinctiveness comprising agricultural buildings / barns and associated hard-standing (developed land - sealed surface), alongside 'low' and 'medium' distinctiveness habitats including grassland and scrub which will in part be impacted by the proposed development.
+As such, the proposals will be subject to Biodiversity Net Gain obligations and a biodiversity impact score of +0.14 Habitat Units (+32.56%) has been calculated using the Statutory Metric.
+However, a trading error for 'medium' distinctiveness scrub habitat has been identified, which will need to be compensated for with off-Site provision.